nicholaswmin/dyno/README.md

 run in multiple threads.

-This is a design tradeoff, made to provide the ability to create simple, single-file benchmarks.

-This can create issues if you intent to run code after the `dyno()` resolves/ends; or when running this as part of an automated test suite.
+This is a design tradeoff, made to provide the ability to create simple, single-file benchmarks but it can create issues if you intent to run code after the `dyno()` resolves/ends; or when running this as part of an automated test suite.

 > In this example, `'done'` is logged `3` times instead of `1`: